 ELP Financial Aid

-The Department, the Graduate School of Education, and the University offer a wide range of financial assistance opportunities, as does the State of New York and the federal government.
-For detailed information consult the Graduate School, The Graduate School of Education, and the office of Financial Aid to Students in Hayes Annex B, 3435 Main Street, Buffalo, New York 14214.
+The Department of Educational Leadership and Policy, the Graduate School of Education, and the University at Buffalo offer a wide range of financial assistance opportunities, as does the State of New York and the federal government.
+For detailed information, consult the Graduate School, the Graduate School of Education and the UB Office of Financial Aid.
 Students should keep in touch with the Department on a regular basis if financial aid is required.

 The Department offers a number of graduate assistantships to well-qualified students.
 These assistantships require 20 hours of work each week during the semester and generally carry a stipend of approximately $9,000 for the academic year, plus a tuition scholarship.
 Students receiving assistantships must register for a full graduate course load.
 This constitutes a minimum of nine hours.
 In addition to Departmental assistantships, a number of graduate assistantships in other programs are offered each year.